HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 ## Lesson 4: Off-policy learning for prediction

-All learning control methods face a dilemma: They seek to learn action values conditional on subsequent *optimal* behavior, but they need to behave non-optimally in order to explore all actions (to *find* the optimal actions).
+All learning control methods face a dilemma: They seek to learn action values conditional on subsequent *optimal* behaviour, but they need to behave non-optimally in order to explore all actions (to *find* the optimal actions).
 How can they learn about the optimal policy while behaving according to an exploratory policy?
 The on-policy approach in the preceding section is actually a compromise—it learns action values not for the optimal policy, but for a near-optimal policy that still explores.

 On-policy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different to that used to generate the data.

 In the on-policy learning implicitly discussed so far, the behaviour policy is equal to the target policy.

 Off-policy methods require additional concepts and notation, and because the data is due to a different policy, off-policy methods are often of greater variance and are slower to converge.
 On the other hand, off-policy methods are more powerful and general.
-They include on-policy methods as the special case in which the target and behavior policies are the same.
+They include on-policy methods as the special case in which the target and behaviour policies are the same.

 Apart from addressing the exploration trade-off, learning from demonstration and parallel learning are other examples of off-policy learning.